Uszkido/pts-project/ROADMAP.md

-# 🚀 PTS (Property Tracking System) — The "Evolutionary Echelons"
+#  PTS (Phone Tracking System) — The "Evolutionary Echelons"

 The PTS project is evolving from a simple registry into a National Hardware Intelligence Infrastructure.
 This roadmap outlines the strategic phases (Echelons) to upscale the system to its maximum potential.